osgi/osgi.enroute.site/_book/220-tutorial-base.md

 After you've done this tutorial you should have a basic feeling of how to build an application with  OSGi enRoute.
 So the best way to continue learning is to build a small application based on these principles.
 Running into real problems is the best way to learn a technology.
 If you run into problems, use the [Forum][forum] to ask questions and get answers.

-And watch this space, we will expand this site with hundreds data sheets of services you can find on the net.
+And watch this space, we will expand this site with hundreds of data sheets of services you can find on the net.
 These data-sheets will show you how to use this service in your application with real examples.